+- Public Policy changes

+- Competing Programatic Challenges

+- Economy

 - Natural Disasters (drought, weather extremes, etc.)

-- Economy

-- Appropriations changes

-- Public Policy changes

 - Government Regulations

 - Competing Public priorities

-- Competing Programatic Challenges

-- Populations changes (immigration,new cultural groupings,etc.)
+- Populations changes (immigration, new cultural groupings, etc.)

+- Appropriations changes

 Lessons learned from the natural disasters especially the 2005 hurricanes (Katrina and Rita) remind us that we have to plan for external factors.
 Louisiana, due to its geographical location, is prone to both adverse and beneficial weather conditions which could affect program outcomes.
 Secondly, the state economy relies heavily on oil production.
 An increase or decrease in oil prices can increase or decrease the state's revenues respectively, thus impacting severely on budget appropriations.
 Additionally, both federal and state dollars received for formula funds have been "flat" for several years.
 An increase in the consumer price index will definitely reduce the purchasing power of these funds.
 Public policy changes, government regulations and competing priorities could affect the program either positively or negatively, depending on whether they favor or work against the program goals.
 Population changes and competing programmatic challenges have the potential of affecting the outcomes of the program.